The Adulting Basics Budget

 Run it with sensible defaults

 Using monthly rent of 900, monthly utilities of 150, monthly food & groceries of 250, monthly transport of 100, the calculation works out to 1,400.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Rent, Monthly Utilities (Energy, Water, Broadband), Monthly Food & Groceries, and Monthly Transport — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works